HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### createDugga_ms.php
 __createDugga_ms.php__ is responsible for creating a new quiz (dugga) in a course.
+It also determines if the quiz is a group assignment based on the template.
 This can only be done if the user is logged in and has the required permissions (write access or is a superuser).
 The microserive then retrieves all updated data from the database (through retrieveDuggaedService_ms.php) as the output for the microservice.
 See __retrieveDuggaedService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php